Cubs vs. Guardians Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 80 hits with 14 doubles, two triples, nine home runs and 39 walks.
+- Dansby Swanson has put up 80 hits with 14 doubles, two triples, nine home runs and 39 walks.
 He has driven in 35 runs with four stolen bases.

 Swanson Recent Games